Oscar Scherer State Park

 Oscar Scherer State Park is a Florida State Park located between Sarasota and Venice, near Osprey.
 The address is 1843 South Tamiami Trail.
-There are more than 250,000 visitors a year.
+It receives more than 250,000 visitors a year.
+The park is home to habitat for various plants and animals including birds such as the Florida scrub jay and butterflies.
+It has areas for cycling, hiking, and paddle craft boating.

 History

 The park's genesis was in 1955, when Elsa Scherer Burrows, owner of the 462 acre South Creek Ranch, died.
-Her will left the ranch to the state to form a park.
-It was to be dedicated to the memory of her father, Oscar Scherer, who had, in 1872, developed a shoe leather dyeing process.
-A year later, the park was ready and opened to visitors.
+She stipulated in her will that the land was to be used only as a public park, for public recreation, and a wildlife sanctuary.
+It was to be dedicated to the memory of her father, Oscar Scherer, who achieved great success in the leather-tanning business.
+The park opened to the public in summer 1956.